Membership and Class Registration for 2021-2022

 In-Person Classes – a class where all participants (students, guests, band directors) are physically in the same band rehearsal space.
 This may be a music performance class or any other in-person class.

-Fully Vaccinated – participant has received their third dose of a 3-dose vaccine series.
+Fully Vaccinated – participant has received their third dose of a 3-dose vaccine series (2 shots plus booster).
 The participant has also observed the 2-week waiting period after vaccination during which time the body’s immune system mounts a full response to the vaccine.
 All vaccines must be Health Canada approved.
+Any participant that has had two doses of vaccine and has additionally been infected and recovered from COVID will also be considered fully vaccinated.

 Unvaccinated – individual has not received any doses of a Health Canada approved vaccine.